 There are three main categories of links that need to be present on a well-optimised site: internal links, external links, and backlinks.
 Internal links are links from your website that go to other pages within your site.
 External links are links from your website that direct users to different websites with valuable and quality content upon clicking.
 Backlinks, in contrast, are links from other websites that link directly to your website.

-Internal and external links are a relatively easy to incorporate, as they merely require you to produce quality content worth linking to as well as find engaging content worth sharing in your posts.
+Internal and external links are relatively easy to incorporate, as they merely require you to produce quality content worth linking to as well as find engaging content worth sharing in your posts.
 Backlinking, on the other hand, is where many businesses struggle.

 The good news is that backlinking is essentially the digital equivalent of networking.
 You go to a networking event to make contacts, you meet a few people, and you get their contact information.
 Backlinking is essentially one more step in the process: getting the people you’ve met to tell their network about you.
 By earning their trust and enticing them to link to your content on their site, it will tell Google that your website content is valuable, thus simultaneously increasing your domain authority and website traffic.